‘Names on the Land’ Reading at BookCourt

 Passages like these will be read by me, Colson Whitehead, and Mike Wallace on Tuesday, September 2nd at 7:00 p.m. at Brooklyn’s BookCourt.
 There are rumors of a place-names pub quiz — but just rumors.

 This entry was posted on Sunday, August 31st, 2008 at 9:05 am and is filed under Etc., Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.